AGSweeney/EnhancedClearCoreLibrary/MotionStreamingExample/README.md

 ## Features

 - **Dual Communication Modes**: Supports both serial (USB CDC) and Ethernet (TCP server)
-- **G-Code Compatible**: Accepts standard G-code commands for motion control
+- **G-Code Compatible**: Accepts a GRBL-style subset of G-code for motion control
 - **Unit Support**: Works with both inches and millimeters
 - **Coordinated Motion**: Supports linear moves (G01) and arc moves (G02/G03)
-- **Automatic Command Queuing**: Commands are automatically queued and executed in order
+- **Automatic Command Queuing**: Commands are queued and executed in order
-  - If motion is active, new commands are queued (up to 8 commands)
-  - If no motion is active, commands execute immediately
+  - Up to 8 coordinated moves are buffered
   - Commands execute sequentially without interrupting each other
 - **Status Queries**: Query current position and motion status